basher/Web-UI-Boilerplate/README.md

 - This uses an NPM config variable in `ui/.npmrc`.
 - The new theme will be loaded in Storybook.

-## Bundle CSS/JavaScript for production without watch
+## Bundle CSS/JavaScript for production
 From `ui` directory:
-- `npm run build:theme --theme=[theme-name]` - Compiles and minifies files, for production and local dev environments.
+- `npm run build:theme --theme=[theme-name]` - Compiles and minifies files for production environment.
 - `npm run bundle-all-themes` - Bundles ALL themes.

-## Local DEV environment (for example, .Net, PHP)
-In order to use the bundled CSS/JavaScript in `localhost`, both `npm run start:theme...` and `npm run storybook` need to be run.

-However, these can be concatenated together into a single background task so that the Storybook application doesn't need to be actually loaded in the browser.
+This command is used when publishing Storybook.

-### Linking to compiled CSS/JavaScript
+## Linking to Parcel-bundled CSS/JavaScript in Storybook
 - There is a difference between `development` and `production` environments in terms of the locations of the compiled CSS/JavaScript.
 - The `<link>` and `<script>` tags in `ui/.storybook/preview-head.html` use placeholders, which reference environment variables defined in `ui/.env` files: